 - The fundraising activity must be approved by the Principal. - The advisor will establish guidelines for the students to follow while conducting the fundraiser.
 These guidelines must be printed and a copy distributed to each student. - Class to class canvassing is not permitted during instructional time unless approved by Administration.
-It is permitted before school, during lunch and after school. - All students who wish to participate in a fundraising event must complete the fundraising permission form and return it to their club advisor. - Any student who owes money or fails to return unsold items will have his/her student records withheld and/or may be referred to the District Justice for collection of debts.
+It is permitted before school, during lunch and after school. - All students who wish to participate in a fundraising event must complete the fundraising permission form and return it to their club advisor. - Any student who owes money or fails to return unsold items may be referred to the District Justice for collection of debts.